csev/dj4e/assn/dj4e_gitsync.md

     cd django_projects
     cd mysite    # Or whatever project you want to work on
     # edit some files :)
-    python3 manage.py makemigrations    # If you changed your models
-    python3 manage.py migrate           # If you changed your models.py
+    python manage.py makemigrations    # If you changed your models python manage.py migrate           # If you changed your models.py git status
-    git status
     git add ....
     git commit -a